rohitagr0310/Projects/Speed Runner/README.md

 <h2>Way to install</h2>
 <p> </p>

-the project is still in development and testing phase
+the project is still in development and testing phase and is expected to be completed as soon as possible